EndPointCorp/end-point-blog/2018/02/08/regionating-with-postgis.html.md

 wildfire and turbine data only took a couple of minutes, but my computer spent more than half an hour to regionate the faults data.
-My system isn’t especially high powered, but this still caught me off guard, and as we’ll see, the other regionation methods I tried took far less time that Google Earth Pro for this data set.
+My system isn’t especially high powered, but this still caught me off guard, and as we’ll see, the other regionation methods I tried took far less time than Google Earth Pro for this data set.

 Finally, Google Earth Pro’s regionation system offers no customization at all;